mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 And yeah.
 That we can work by ourselves but also work as part of a team.
 So we’ve got to give them a report by the end of each session as well.
 That’s our mission.

-### Description of vignette part one
+### Description of Vignette 4.1.a
 <!-- q: How much to reference back to previous chapter? -->

 <!-- The drama game which is served to put participants at their ease, to make communication between peers easier after engaging in play, to decentre the learning environment by creating a circle with more equal participation.
 As explored in the literature review, the use of such games to help set up informal learning environments is COMPLETE  -->

 While the process of introducing a scenario for participant to respond to is common in project based learning in this vignette this is developed to include a dramatic element.
-In the following section I describe the vignette using concepts from the domain of process drama.
+In this section, I describe the vignette using concepts from the domain of process drama: Further analysis follows in a later section.

 While inspired by the work on Heathcote on Mantle of the Expert, not all element of the process align directly.
-For example, the drama does not tryto position the participants as expert game makers in a professional context.
+For example, the drama does not try to position the participants as expert game makers in a professional context.
 However, the following tenets of MoE from Aiken's summary [-@aitken_dorothy_2013] apply.
 Aitken's and Heathcote's terms follow in italics.
-Within a _fictional context_ a _reponsible team_ is contracted into a _commision_ by a _client_.
-The facilitator _frames curriculum elements_ as productive tasks and plans for _tensions_ to arise involving: _authentic contexts_, _messiness of learning_, maintaining learner interest and _resliance_ to overcome the _grappling and struggling_ involved.
+Within a _fictional context_ a _responsible team_ is contracted into a _commission_ by a _client_.
+The facilitator _frames curriculum elements_ as productive tasks and plans for _tensions_ to arise involving: _authentic contexts_, _messiness of learning_, maintaining learner interest and _resilience_ to overcome the _grappling and struggling_ involved.

 The following sections explore some of these concepts in via the example in vignette.